nfasano/colosseum_ticket_tracker/README.md

 Will this approach work?
 It did for me!

-### A hack for scoring full experience tickets
+### A time-saving hack for scoring your tickets
 Given that both regular experience and full experience tickets sell out within a few seconds, every second counts when trying to secure your tickets.
-By far the step that slows us down the most is refreshing the page near the availability time and then advancing the month forward.
-If you are lucky enough to see the calendar day turn green and become clickable, you will likely be too late to purchase the tickets.
-The mistake I think most people will make is to then refresh the whole page again, which will cause the calendar day to become red again and not clickable.
-However, it is much faster to just repeatedly click the calendar day, which will remain clickable and will update with new tickets when they become available.
+The mistake I think most people will make is to refresh the whole page when they are waiting for tickets to be refreshed.
+This will force the browser to render all the graphics on the webpage and then you will have to use the calendar to navigate to the correct month.
+The more efficient approach is to use the calendar arrows to repeatedly switch between the current month and the month that you want to get your tickets.
+If you are lucky enough to see the day turn green, and hence become clickable, you can then repeatedly click the calendar day as it will remain clickable even if there are no available tickets at that time.

 Here is a video of me implementing this strategy by hand:

 The code in this repo (described in more detail below) can easily be adapted to implement this strategy algorithmically.
 One could even launch several instances simultaneously (in parallel) to maximize the chances of getting the calendar day to turn green.
 In words, the algorithm will be something like this:
-1) Launch several instances of the website and repeatedly refresh the webpage until you detect the calendar day of interest turn green.
+1) Launch several instances of the website and repeatedly navigate between two neighboring months, one of them should be the month of the day you want to buy tickets for.
+Each time you navigate, check to see if the calendar day has turned green, indicating that tickets were released.
 Click the calendar day and try to add any available tickets to your cart, but obtaining them may be difficult as you may have not refreshed at exactly the right moment.
-However, the goal with this first step is to not necessarily get tickets at the first time slot, but rather just to see the calendar date turn green and hence become clickable for all remaining time slots.
+However, the goal with this first step is not to necessarily get tickets at the first time slot but rather to see the calendar date turn green and hence become clickable for all remaining time slots.
 2) When tickets are about to be released at the next time slot, repeatedly click the calendar day until the ticket availability box displays some tickets.
 3) Working quickly, add the desired amount of tickets to your cart and bypass recapture.
 4) Repeat steps 2 and 3 every 5 minutes until you secure the tickets.